 For more than a century, BISHOP MUSEUM (bishopmuseum.org) has been the keeper of Hawai‘i’s vast store of natural and cultural history.
 Founded in 1889, it is the largest museum in Hawai‘i and boasts the world’s largest collection of Polynesian artifacts.

 Charles Reed Bishop built the sprawling museum at 1525 Bernice St. in Honolulu in honor of his late wife, Princess Bernice Pauahi Bishop, the last descendant of the royal Kamehameha family.
 Established to house the princess’ extensive collection of Hawaiian artifacts and royal family heirlooms, the museum has expanded to include documents and photographs about Hawai‘i and other Pacific Island cultures.

-A significant portion of that priceless cache is housed in the three-floor HAWAIIAN HALL gallery, which has undergone extensive renovations in recent years.
+A significant portion of that priceless cache is housed in the three-floor HAWAIIAN HALL GALLERY, which has undergone extensive renovations in recent years.
 With its volcanic stone exterior and extensive use of native koa wood, Hawaiian Hall, constructed in three phases from 1889 to 1903, is considered a masterwork of late-Victorian museum design.

-PACIFIC HALL is a two-floor gallery that represents a new perspective on the story of Pacific cultures through artifacts and objects uncovered by researchers during archeological expeditions in Tahiti, the Marquesas, Cook Islands, Samoa, Tonga, Fiji, China and Taiwan.
+PACIFIC HALL is a two-floor gallery that represents a new perspective on the story of Pacific cultures through artifacts and objects uncovered by researchers during archeological expeditions in Tahiti, the Marquesas Islands, Cook Islands, Samoa, Tonga, Fiji, China and Taiwan.

 BISHOP MUSEUM (808) 847-3511